-There are many reasons why patients may consider dental implants:
+There are numerous reasons why a patient may wish to consider dental implants:

-* Replacing a single tooth without affecting the surrounding teeth
+* Allows you to replace a single tooth without affecting the surrounding teeth

-* Improving joint or bite problems that are caused by shifting teeth after tooth loss
+* Can improve joint or bite problems that can often result in shifting teeth after a tooth loss

-* Restoring confidence in a patient and their smile
+* Helps restore patient confidence in their smile

-* Restoring the ability to chew, speak, and digest efficiently
+* Restores the patient’s ability to chew, speak, and digest efficiently

-* For the support of dentures or bridges for a more secure and comfortable fit
+* Support existing dentures or bridges and provides a more comfortable and secure fit

 The process of installing dental implants happens over several months and requires a series of visits to the dental office.
-Step one is for the dentist to take x-rays and dental molds of the jaw and teeth to decide if there is enough space, gum tissue, and bone for the placement of dental implants.
-Once it’s determined that there is, the surgery process begins by numbing the area, and the implant is placed surgically into the bone and left to heal and integrate into the mouth for a period of approximately six months.
-There are various types of implants and depending on the type of implant being placed, patients may require a separate surgery for the placement of the post or abutment used to hold the false tooth in place.
-Others have the post and anchor placed at the same time during the initial surgery while others require it to be a two-step process.
+Step one is for the dentist to take x-rays and dental molds of the jaws and teeth.
+These will be used to determine if there is enough space, gum tissue, and bone for the placement of dental implants.
+Once it’s determined that there is, the surgery process begins by numbing the area, and the implant is surgically placed into the bone.
+It is then left to heal and integrate into the mouth for a period of approximately six months.
+There are various types of implants and depending on the type, some patients may require a second surgery to place a post or abutment that will later be used to hold the false tooth or teeth in place.
+Some patients can have this done during the initial surgery while others require it to be a two-step process.

 It can take weeks several weeks for the dental implants to heal and for the laboratory to fabricate the new false teeth.
 Once ready, there may be several fittings over a period of time, typically a month or two, to make sure the fit is just right.
-Once the implants are successfully healed and ready for restoration, artificial teeth are attached to the implant and the process is complete.
+Once the implants are successfully healed and ready for restoration, the artificial teeth are attached to the implant and the process is finished.